hotmeshio/pluck-typescript/README.md

 });
 ```

 >💡If you are familiar with durable workflow engines like Temporal, you'll recognize the need to wrap (i.e., "proxy") activities, so they run *once*.
-Pluck provides the `once` method to do this.
-What's important is that it is wrapped, so it only ever gets called *one time* during the life of the workflow.
+Pluck provides the `proxyActivities` method to do this.
+What's important is that the function is wrapped, so it only ever gets called *one time* during the life of the workflow.

-Cancelling the subscription is equally straightforward: create and connect a function that sets `newsletter` to `no` and saves a `reason`.
+Cancelling the subscription is equally straightforward: create and connect a hook function that sets `newsletter` to `no` and saves a `reason`.

 ```javascript
 pluck.connect({